gaosh/gaosh.github.io/_courses/cop_3330_spring25.md

 - Any **second violation** of the honor code will result in an **automatic F** in the course, and possible proceedings before the FSU Honor Code Committee.

-## Academic success
-Your academic success is a top priority at Florida State University.
+**Academic success:** Your academic success is a top priority at Florida State University.
 The university provides a range of resources to help you succeed, including tutoring centers, computer labs, counseling and health services, and services for designated groups—such as veterans and students with disabilities.
 The following information is not exhaustive, so please check with your advisor or the Dean of Students office to learn more.

 **Americans with Disabilities Act:** Students with disabilities needing academic accommodation should: (1) register with and provide documentation to the Office of Accessibility Services; (2) bring a letter to the instructor indicating the need for accommodation and what type; (3) meet (in person, via phone, email, skype, zoom, etc...) with each instructor to whom a letter of accommodation was sent to review approved accommodations.
 Please note that instructors are not allowed to provide classroom accommodation to a student until appropriate verification from the Office of Accessibility Services has been provided.
 This syllabus and other class materials are available in an alternative format upon request.
 For more information about services available to FSU students with disabilities, contact the: Office of Accessibility Services, 874 Traditions Way, 108 Student Services Building, Florida State University, Tallahassee, FL 32306-4167; (850) 644-9566 (voice); (850) 644-8504 (TDD), oas@fsu.edu, https://dsst.fsu.edu/oas/